bgeorgios/XSEAr/R/Documentation.md

 ***quanticTest.R***

 Function to implement a (non)stationarity test for a time series based on quantics.
 The function returns a boolean (TRUE/FALSE) with TRUE meaning that the time series is stationary.
+Note that the test is designed for uncorrelated data.

 ***Boston-surge.csv***